State executive positions (governor, attorney general, etc.)

 U.S. House: 14th Congressional District

-The Democratic primary for the 14th district has seven contenders.
+The Democratic primary for the 14th district had a crowded field of seven contenders.
+Lauren Underwood took the Democratic nomination in a considerable landslide.

 The Illinois General Assembly includes the Senate and House of Representatives.